Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Wrap Right Side First (Migi-mae)

-Drape the yukata over your body and always cross the right side first, then left on top.
-The left collar should sit on top when finished.
+Always cross the right side first, then left on top.
+The left collar sits on top when finished.

-💡 Quick check: if your right hand slides easily into your collar from the front, you’ve got it right!
+💡 Quick check: if your right hand slides easily into the collar from the front, you’ve got it right!

 How to tie yukata koshihimo waist cord tutorial